Crystal Kindle: Mother Faces 129 Years In Prison For Prostituting Her Own Young Daughters For Drug Money

 — Nancy Prosser (@LadybugLaff) September 22, 2017

-Crystal Kindle will be sentenced for prostituting her young daughters when she returns to court at the end of March,.
-She faces a minimum of 10 years and could receive up to 129 years in prison for all the charges if served consecutively, HometownStations.com reported..
+Crystal Kindle will be sentenced for prostituting her young daughters when she returns to court at the end of March.
+She faces a minimum of 10 years and could receive up to 129 years in prison for all the charges if served consecutively, HometownStations.com reported.
 She also faces fines of up to $225,000.